developmentb

 American Conference of Governmental Industrial Hygienists (ACGIH): Threshold Limit Value (TLV) Basis

-EWG provides information on cleaning product ingredients from published scientific literature, to supplement incomplete data available from companies and the government.
+EWG provides information on cleaning product ingredients from the published scientific literature, to supplement incomplete data available from companies and the government.
 The ratings indicate the relative level of concern posed by exposure to the ingredients in this product - not the product itself - compared to other product formulations.
-The ratings reflect potential health hazards but do not account for the level of exposure or individual susceptibility, factors that determine actual health risks, if any.
-(Hide)
+The ratings reflect potential health hazards but do not account for the level of exposure or individual susceptibility, factors which determine actual health risks, if any.